 Planting a clove of garlic

 After breaking the clove off of the bulb it is time to plant.
-Be sure and leave any roots that may be attached at the bottom on the clove.
+Be sure and leave any roots that may be attached to the bottom of the clove.
 Dig a small hole in the dirt around 1″ deep and set the clove in it with the point facing up.
-Next cover it up and pat it down.
-If it has already started to grow don’t break the green coming out of if off, just plant it in the ground.
+Next, cover it up and pat it down.
+If it has already started to grow don’t break the green coming out of it off, just plant it in the ground.

 We live at 5600 feet so our winters can get pretty cold.
 Last year the snow-covered our garlic so we didn’t cover it with any mulch to protect it.
 The snow made a nice blanket of insulation.
 We are really hoping for that to happen again.
 Some people mulch the garlic to keep it a little warmer in the winter and protect it.